 … the aesthetic industry has found ways to grow since lockdowns commenced in the spring of 2020.

-While many scheduled laser hair removal treatments were delayed as the world dealt with COVID, that wasn’t the only service impacted.
-Botox, facials, microdermabrasion all suffered due to canceled in-clinic visits.
+While many scheduled laser hair removal treatments were delayed as the world dealt with COVID-19, that wasn’t the only service impacted.
+Botox, facials, and microdermabrasion all suffered due to canceled in-clinic visits.
 The result?

 Many consumers who had relied on in-clinic care had to educate themselves better about at-home self-care in order to maintain their routines to some extent and avoid any potential public crowds.
 But it wasn’t just consumers that had to learn and adapt because of the pandemic.